andres-erbsen/dename-writeup/dename.md

 right order, the server must have adhered to the rules of the directory. <!-- this acutally means that the the current sequence is ok -->

-We implemented this verifier using 40 lines of readable python code and 20 lines of `protobuf`[@protobuf] format specification.
+We implemented this verifier using 40 lines of readable Python code and 20 lines of `protobuf`[@protobuf] format specification.
 No custom libraries were used; an in-memory implementation of the Merkle tree is included in these 40 lines.